VIKAS9793/ai-interviewer-langchain/README.md

 ## 🙏 Acknowledgments

 - Google ADK Team for the amazing framework
+- Google A2UI Team for agent-to-user interface protocol
 - Gemini AI for powering intelligence
+- Built with Google Antigravity
 - Open source community for inspiration

 ---